sigmaSd/IRust/crates/irust/README.md

 Check out [bare repl test](https://github.com/sigmaSd/IRust/blob/master/tests/bare_repl.test.ts) for an example on how to use this.

+Note that for complete controle, you should use [irust_repl](https://github.com/sigmaSd/IRust/blob/master/crates/irust_repl) ,its the underlying engine of irust, for example its also used in this repo to power the jupyter kernel.

 ## Jupyter Notebook
 A Jupyter Kernel is available, see https://github.com/sigmaSd/IRust/blob/master/crates/irust_repl/README.md#jupyter-kernel for instructions